The value of pension and the income they produce can fall as well as rise. You may get back less than you invested.

-The pensions industry has recently undergone a massive transformation with new rules introduced by the government in April 2015.
-These new rules allow more choice and flexibility for retirees as to when and how they can take their pensions.
-Although the new flexibility is a great opportunity for many there are hidden pitfalls.
-Choosing a suitable pension has always been a very complicated matter and the new flexible rules have increased the complexity making it essential to seek clear, professional advice if you are thinking of accessing your pension in the near future.
+The pensions industry went through a massive transformation with rules introduced by the government back in April 2015.
+These rules allow more choice and flexibility for retirees as to when and how they can take their pensions.
+Although the flexibility is a great opportunity for many there are hidden pitfalls.
+Choosing a suitable pension has always been a very complicated matter and the flexible rules have increased the complexity making it essential to seek clear, professional advice if you are thinking of accessing your pension in the near future.

 If you are over 55 and have a defined contribution scheme you can tailor when and how to use your pension pot and when you wish to stop saving into it.

 When it comes to using your accrued pension pot there are basically five different options to choose from.
 However, you can also use a combination of these options depending upon your own personal circumstances.
 You will need to work out which option or combination will provide you and any dependant with a reliable, tax-efficient income throughout your retirement.